AlmuHS/GNUMach_SMP/README.md

 - In the [Min_SMP](https://github.com/AlmuHS/Min_SMP/) test environment, the cpus are detected and started correctly
 	+ I need to implement APIC configuration
 - In *gnumach*, the number of cpus and its lapic structures are detected and enumerated correctly
-- ioapic enumeration feels to work correctly
+- ioapic enumeration fails to work correctly
 	+ Mach use PIC 8259 controller, so ioapic is not necessary.
 Migrate Mach to ioapic is a future TODO
 - *gnumach* enable all cpus during the boot successfully
 - The cpus are added successfully to the kernel
 - *gnumach* boots with 2 cpu
-	+ It fails with more than 2 cpu, and with a only cpu.
+	+ It fails with more than 2 cpus, and with only one cpu.
 TODO: fix It
-- Some Hurd servers fails
+- Some Hurd servers fail
 	+ DHCP client crash during the boot
-	+ Login screen don't receive keyboard touch
+	+ Login screen does not receive keyboard input

 ## Implementation